WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 It is not technically practical to keep track of every single aggregatable report submitted for aggregation to check for batch disjointness, that is, that batches are not overlapping.
 Instead, each aggregatable report will be assigned a shared ID.
-This ID is generated from the combined data
+This ID is generated from the combined data points: API version, reporting origin, destination site, source registration time and scheduled report time.
-points: reporting origin, target site, and scheduled report transmission time, rounded down to the hour.
+These data points come from the report's [shared_info](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#aggregatable-reports) field.

 The aggregation service will enforce that all aggregatable reports with the same ID must be included in the same batch.
 Conversely, if more than